UAIOE

-UAIOE is the fourth studio album by German industrial band KMFDM, released on October 7, 1989 by Cash Beat Records.
+UAIOE is the third studio album by the German industrial band KMFDM.
+It was released on 7 October 1989 by Cash Beat Records.
+Several 1970's "rock" bands are referenced: The album's title track borrows heavily from the lyrical tropes of Frank Zappa, whereas the song "En Esch" is, lyrically, a cover version of Deep Purple's "Demon's Eye" (which also features the opening riff from Slayer's "Jesus Saves").

-Background

-Vocalist Raymond Watts had left the group midway through the recording of the previous album, Don't Blow Your Top.

 Release

-UAIOE was released in 1989 on Cash Beat Records in Germany, on Deutschland Strikeback Records in the United Kingdom, and on Wax Trax!
+UAIOE was released in 1989 by Cash Beat Records in Germany, by Deutschland Strikeback Records in the United Kingdom and by Wax Trax!
 Records in the United States.
-A remastered reissue of UAIOE was released 12 September 2006, featuring new liner notes and photos of the band.
+A remastered reissue of UAIOE was released on 12 September 2006 with new liner notes and photos of the band.

 Reception

 UAIOE received somewhat positive reviews.
 Andy Hinds of AllMusic said the work sounded more complete than previous releases, and called "More & Faster" the band's first classic song.
 Robert Christgau said the album was "groovier than the noise norm" and said the guest vocalists "add personality".